Polar Bears and where to find them

 Polar bears grow bigger than any other bear in the world.

-The small heads and shapes of the polar bears are quite different from the other bears in North America.
+The small heads and shapes of polar bears are quite different from the other bears in North America.
 And, what’s also different, polar bears are truly predatory, unlike black bears and grizzlies.

 Baffin Bay, Nunavut, and Tuktoyaktuk, Northwest Territories are other places in Canada to spot Polar bears.
 These places are extremely remote and difficult to get to.
-The polar bears are found in the Arctic.
+Polar bears are found in the Arctic.
 They are most abundant in areas with annual sea ice and a productive seal population.

-The polar bears are top of the food chain in the Arctic, where they feed primarily on seals.
+The polar bears are on top of the food chain in the Arctic, where they feed primarily on seals.
 The bears get these seals from a platform of sea ice.
 Unlike their brown bear cousins, which live on land, polar bears are well adapted for survival on the frozen seas of the Arctic.

 The primary conservation concern for polar bears is habitat loss and reduced access to their prey due to climate change.

 Polar bears feed on ice seals, specifically seal fat.
 This is the highest calorie food source possible, but they will take other prey when available.
 They hunt on the packed ice all through the arctic winter and head inland to the Arctic coast as summer approaches.

 Polar bears are right at the top of the Arctic food chain and help to balance nature by preventing the overpopulation of seals.